 Encaustic

-“Encaustic or pressed cement tiles are becoming popular again as a decorative choice with a softness and warmth underfoot that few other tiles have.
+“Encaustic or pressed cement tiles are also becoming popular again as a decorative choice with a softness and warmth underfoot that few other tiles have.

 “Unlike glazed ceramic or porcelain tiles, encaustic tiles are generally unsealed and do require some ongoing maintenance but it’s this finish which gives them a beautiful rawness.”